vinitshahdeo/ProgressiveNewsApp/README.md

 - Browse http://localhost:5000

-- Turn off your WiFi/Internet and see if it works :p
+- Turn off your WiFi/Internet and see if it works :nerd_face:

 ### [Light House](https://developers.google.com/web/tools/lighthouse) Report